F5Networks/f5-declarative-onboarding/docs/declarations/auth.rst

 **Important**: The BIG-IP only allows one role per user for each partition/tenant.
 Because some remote servers allow multiple user roles, the BIG-IP uses the **lineOrder** parameter to choose one of the conflicting roles for the user at login time.
 In these cases, the system chooses the role with the lowest line-order number.
 See |lineorder| in the BIG-IP documentation for more information and examples.

 In the following declaration snippet we show only the classes related to remote auth roles.
-You can use this class as a part of a larger Declarative Onboarding declaration.
+You can use this class as a part of a larger BIG-IP Declarative Onboarding declaration.

 .. literalinclude:: ../../examples/remoteRoles.json
    :language: json